LuckyPray/DexKit/doc-source/src/en/guide/cache-bridge.md

     ↓
 bridge is in use
-    ↓  (no idle countdown while in use) last user finishes / use block exits
+    ↓  (no idle countdown while in use) last raw borrow / cached query finishes
     ↓
 idleTimeoutMillis countdown starts
     ↓